bluele/forge-tx-replay/README.md

 1. Get the hash of the target transaction from etherscan.io or another source.
 In the above example, the hash is `0xfbbf94672e596fa46bb5073f76062fdddc5e5ac6bde7a9ac2b9f902e93ab00e9`.
 2. Write a script that replays the target transaction

+*If you don't know the target transaction hash or the tx is not contained in the block, you can use the raw transaction bytes instead of the txHash.
+See Example-2.*

 ```solidity
 pragma solidity ^0.8.0;